Podkosa/moni/README.md

 2) Standalone.
 You can run ./watchdog.py as a separate process/container, even without the bot.
 3) Disabled.
-You can turn off the watchdog and run checks from the bot at your own pace.
+You can turn off the watchdog completely and run checks from the bot at your own pace.

 **Settings:**